apache/fury-site/docs/docs/guide/java_serialization_guide.md

 fory.register(SomeClass1.class, 200);
 ```

-If you invoke `FuryBuilder#requireClassRegistration(false)` to disable class registration check,
+If you invoke `ForyBuilder#requireClassRegistration(false)` to disable class registration check,
 you can set `org.apache.fory.resolver.ClassChecker` by `ClassResolver#setClassChecker` to control which classes are
 allowed
 for serialization.
 For example, you can allow classes started with `org.example.*` by: